 Study with us and you’ll join a highly dynamic course, taught by staff engaged in world-class research.
 We run some of the UK’s most innovative modules such as ‘Being Human’, which explores human evolution from biological and cultural perspectives, and ‘Fieldwork: Theory, Practice and Product’ where experienced anthropologists explain how a project reaches fruition, including how to locate areas of interest within existing theoretical debates.

-You are introduced to the theoretical traditions of the discipline as well as its core subject areas, including the family, political systems, cosmological and belief systems.
-A focus on classical ethnographic field studies enables you to see how key areas of anthropology have developed.
+In your first year, you'll be introduced to the theoretical traditions of the discipline as well as its core subject areas, including the family, political systems, cosmological and belief systems.
+A focus on classical ethnographic field studies will help you to see how key areas of anthropology have developed.

-Your knowledge of the discipline is expanded through the core modules of Kinship: Comparative and Contemporary Studies, Theory: Historical and Contemporary Perspectives, Ethnographic Research Methods.
+In the second year, your knowledge of the discipline will be expanded through a range of engaging core modules.
+Recent examples have included Kinship: Comparative and Contemporary Studies, Theory: Historical and Contemporary Perspectives, Ethnographic Research Methods.

-You are encouraged to embark on a small-scale supervised ethnographic project.
-Specialist modules cover areas such as human-animal relations; anthropological aspects of psychological practices; life and death in anthropological perspective; the ethnography of south Asia.
+In your final year, you will embark on a small-scale supervised ethnographic project.
+Specialist modules at this stage might include human-animal relations; anthropological aspects of psychological practices and cultural themes and beliefs concerning; life and death